noClaps/nc/design/variables.md

 // This is an escaped string with an expression inside: {5 + 2}
 ```

-All values are converted to strings using the `string()` function when passed into a format string.
+All values are converted to strings using the `str()` function when passed into a format string.
 If you'd like to use your own format, you can convert your value to a string yourself before passing it into the format string.
 For example:

 ```
-fn intToDeciamlStr(int a) -> string {
+fn intToDeciamlStr(int a) -> str {
-  return string(decimal(a))
+  return str(decimal(a))
 }

 print("My number is {intToDecimalStr(10)}")